huang06/mlflow-example/README.md

 - MLflow: tracks the experiments and stores the models in the model registry.
 - MinIO: A S3-compatible storge that stores the MLflow artifacts.
-- PostreSQL: Stores the MLflow tracking data.
+- PostgreSQL: Stores the MLflow tracking data.

 ## Prerequsities